 And if done in a healthy way, fighting fair with your spouse can be one of the best things for your marriage.
 Which means disagreeing or arguing in a healthy and respectful way.

-When couples in a healthy marriage fight, they are able to resolve their issues, make peace, and improve their relationship.
+When couples in a healthy marriage argue this way, they are able to resolve their issues, make peace, and improve their relationship.
 Instead of giving each other the silent treatment, fighting over the same issues, and blaming each other over and over again.

 Why do married couples fight?